Suicidal Behavior in Children and Adolescents

 • Recent discontinuation of psychoactive medications

-Medications may be indicated for any underlying disorder (eg, depression, bipolar disorder, conduct disorder, psychosis) but cannot prevent suicide.
-Antidepressant use may increase risk of suicide in some adolescents (see Depressive Disorders in Children and Adolescents: Suicide risk and antidepressants).
-Use of medications should be carefully monitored, and only sublethal amounts should be supplied.
+The United States Preventive Services Task Force has found insufficient evidence for universal screening of suicidal behaviors; however, it does recommend screening for major depressive disorder in adolescents aged 12 to 18 years (2).
+The association between depressive and other mood disorders and suicide is well-established.
+Thus, medications may be indicated for any underlying disorder (eg, depression, bipolar disorder, conduct disorder, psychosis) but cannot prevent suicide (see Depressive Disorders in Children and Adolescents: Suicide risk and antidepressants).
+Use of medications should be carefully monitored, and only sublethal amounts should be prescribed and supplied.

 Psychiatric referral is usually needed to provide appropriate drug treatment and psychotherapy.
-Cognitive-behavioral therapy for suicide prevention and dialectical behavioral therapy may be preferred.
+Cognitive-behavioral therapy for suicide prevention and dialectical behavioral therapy may be preferred (3).
 Treatment is most successful if the primary care practitioner continues to be involved.

 Rebuilding morale and restoring emotional equilibrium within the family are essential.
 A negative or unsupportive parental response is a serious concern and may suggest a need for a more intensive intervention such as out-of-home placement.
 A positive outcome is most likely if the family shows love and concern.